Frequently asked questions about Basis

 Secondly, let's say everyone does stop working.
 Then what?
 Nobody repairs the roads.
 Nobody delivers your Wamazon packages.
 Nobody eats.
 You'd think at some point people might get sick of this.
 Let's trust each other to not let all of society unravel just because the imaginary number in our bank account goes up even if we don't work a job we hate.

 Thirdly, the people who would not do anything productive in a system with a living wage UBI are likely people who will find a way to not do anything productive in any system.
 If they're not going to work, they're not going to work.
 Why punish everyone by trying to solve a problem that can't be solved?

-But let’s talk about another aspect of UBI: the people who get paid for doing work the capitalist market doesn’t value.
-For instance, being a homemaker is a productive, thankless job that everyone looks down their nose on, but without homemakers our society would not be nearly as advanced as it is.
-I’d be writing this on a typewriter, shivering next to a wooden stove in a log cabin.
+But let's talk about another aspect of UBI: the people who get paid for doing work the capitalist market doesn't value.
+For instance, being a homemaker is a productive, thankless job, but without homemakers our society would not be nearly as advanced as it is.
+I'd be writing this on a typewriter, shivering next to a wooden stove in a log cabin.
 A UBI gives homemakers the wage they deserve.
 And what about people who volunteer their time to help those in need?
 Does capitalism mail them a check for their service?
 How about artists and musicians?
 They work tirelessly to make our drab world a bit more tolerable, but often the only way they can scrape a living is by compromising their ideals.

 I believe we'll find that if we treat people as if they are by default productive, they will happily prove us right.

 Isn't this system just a more complicated version of money?

 Because quantitative easing, bond yield curves, treasury notes, packages of debt derivatives, equity, convertible notes, price shocks, speculation, and 401Ks are all really simple?

 There is nothing inherently simple about currency in its current, modernized form.
 If anything we're simplifying the relations that money supposedly mediates.